 The existence of a size premium doesn’t mean that small caps will outperform large caps every month or year.
 If that were the case, no one would want to hold large-cap stocks.
 The size premium is volatile (as are the equity, value, profitability, and investment premiums).
 Given that volatility and the interactions among drivers of expected returns, how should we think about structuring an allocation to small-cap stocks and their role in a broadly diversified portfolio?

 Small caps play a role in a total market portfolio.
-They behave differently from large caps and consequently provide important diversification benefits to portfolios of large-cap stocks.
+They behave differently than large caps and consequently provide important diversification benefits to portfolios of large-cap stocks.
 As we’ve shown, an additional potential benefit of holding small-cap stocks is that, over time, they’re expected to earn a premium over large-cap stocks.

 What, then, is a sensible way of structuring an allocation to small-cap stocks?
 The first thing to realize is that the size premium is more or less driven by stock migration—stocks that move across market capitalization portfolios from one period to the next.
 The size premium is primarily driven by the positive performance of a subset of small-cap stocks that unpredictably moves to the mid- or large-cap space from one period to the next.